 Provided the styling practice is identified and redressed early, the lost hair will recover.
 Activance Rhodanide PF ‘Leave-in’ treatment or a short course of 3-5% Minoxidil topical gel or solution (4) or – together with some nutritional supplements will usually stimulate follicle hair growth back to its prior density.

 It’s also important to educate the Client on revising their grooming/styling routine: don’t hold hair under tension (especially when wet) or sleep with their hair held tightly back.
-When hair is wet it has more ‘stretchability’, but shrinks as it dries – putting traction pressure on the hair follicle connective tissue.
+When hair is wet it has more ‘stretchability’ but shortens as it dries – putting traction pressure on the hair follicle connective tissue.

 Most young females reveal ‘acquired’ pattern thinning in that hair follicle miniaturisation is evident across the top of the scalp.
 This is usually due to nutrient-metabolic disturbance engaging compensatory mechanisms to maintain homeostasis.

-It also cannot be overstated how important it is to refer these young people and their parents to a qualified & experienced Trichologist or family doctor, who can identify the condition and provide accurate information on appropriate treatments.
+It also cannot be overstated how important it is to refer these young people and their parents to a qualified & experienced practitioner who can identify the condition and provide accurate information on appropriate treatments.

 Trichotillomania is a condition not uncommonly seen, where the child twists or plucks his or her own hair from the scalp.
 It sometimes begins as an unconscious act whilst concentrating or ‘day-dreaming’.
 It may also be the result of underlying anxiety in the child from a stressful home, school, or other social situation.
 Adult trichotillomania is considered an obsessive-compulsive disorder.